 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Fees and availability:

-I offer some reduced rates for those on a low income, but please do feel free to contact me to discuss your needs.
+I offer some reduced rates for trainee counsellors, students or those on a low income, but please do feel free to contact me to discuss your needs.

-I work with young adults from 16+, adults, seniors and Employee Assistance Program.
+I work with adults, seniors and Employee Assistance Program.

 I currently tutor at City & Islington College teaching the CPCAB Certificate in Counselling Studies Level 3, and, hold a valid enhanced DBS.
 I am fully insured and receive regular clinical supervision in accordance with the BACP ethical framework.